-Adventure wildlife travelers have two great reasons to get to Churchill, Manitoba on Canada’s Hudson Bay: beluga whales in the summer and polar bears in the fall.
+Adventure wildlife travelers have two great reasons to get to Churchill, Manitoba on Canada’s Hudson Bay: to swim with beluga whales in the summer and to see polar bears in the fall.

 There’s no place in the world more accessible or more predictable to see either of these creatures in such great numbers.
 (Watch our videos about snorkeling with belugas and kayaking with belugas and How To See Polar Bears in the Summer) But accessible is a relative term.
 You see, there is no road running to Churchill.
 You have only two choices and neither one is cheap: airplane or train.
 Generally airplane is the fastest and train is the cheapest, but there are a few other options to consider if you want to come up with the perfect hybrid of cheap and fast.
 (The following scenarios assume you are traveling through Winnipeg to Churchill.)